 - Guardianship: The legal role given to an individual to manage the personal decisions or resources of another person who cannot properly do so on their own.
 A child may need a legal guardian in situations where a parent is not available.
-An adult may need a guardian (also called a conservatorship in some states) when a court determines they have a disability that prevents them from exercising judgment or if the person becomes overly reckless or harmful to their welfare. - Conservatorship: The legal role given to an individual to manage the financial affairs of a person who is unable to handle them due to their incapacity.
-Some states use the term "guardian of the estate" for a court-appointed party to manage someone's financial matters. - Power of Attorney: A document that gives legal authorization for a designated person to make decisions about another person's property, finances, or medical care.
-The requirements for such will vary from state to state. - Surrogate Decision Maker: A decision maker for a patient who is unable to speak for themselves and has no legally authorized representative.
+An adult may need a guardian (also called a conservator of the property or estate in some states) when a court determines they have a disability that prevents them from exercising good judgment or if the person acts overly reckless or harmful to their welfare. - Conservatorship: The legal role given to an individual to manage the financial affairs of a person who is unable to handle them due to their incapacity.
+Some states use the term "guardian of the property or estate" for a court-appointed party to manage someone's financial matters. - Power of Attorney: A document that gives legal authorization for a designated person to make decisions about another person's property, finances, or medical care.
+The requirements for these documents will vary from state to state. - Surrogate Decision Maker: A decision maker for a patient who is unable to make decisions for themselves and has no legally authorized representative.

-Decision-Making Options
+2 Decision-Making Options